WildernessLabs/Documentation/docs/Netduino/Input_Output/File_Storage/index.md

  * `SecretLabs.NETMF.IO`
  * `System.IO`

-When a SD card is inserted into the Netduino, it is mounted as the "SD" volume, so for example, a file called `test.txt` in the root directory of the card would be accessed via the following path:
+When a SD card is inserted into the Netduino, it is mounted as the `SD` volume, so for example, a file called `test.txt` in the root directory of the card would be accessed via the following path:

 `var path = Path.Combine("SD","test.txt");`